Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 [PDFonly]: ![Figure @fig:mokito_added_the_boss.
 The new account The Boss has been imported.](pics/mokito_added_the_boss.png "Figure @fig:mokito_added_the_boss.
 The new account The Boss has been imported."){ width=30% }

-From this moment, it is possible to control that account with `@tool` (if we remember its password, that is, `chocolate`).
+From this moment, it is possible to control that account with `moka` (if we remember its password, that is, `chocolate`).

 Vice versa, with @App, go to the accounts page, show its